Darv72/liferay_k8/README.md

 # liferay_k8
-This readme assumes that the user has access to a Kubernetes environment, in my case I used an instance of Minikube, and that a namespace has been defined.
+This readme assumes that the user has access to a local Kubernetes environment, in my case I used an instance of Minikube, and that a namespace has been defined.
 Once checked out run the following from the root of this repo:

 kubectl create -f <X>_deploy.yaml -n=<namespace>